skikun/project-wordle/README.md

   - Incorrect letters should have a dark gray background and white text
   - Unused letters should have a light gray background and black text
 - No need to include "Enter" and "Backspace" keys.
-- Don't worry too much about the styling, trying to get the alignment to look exactly like a real keyboard.
+- Don't worry too much about the styling trying to get the alignment to look exactly like a real keyboard.

 ## Restart button